 There are three common kinds of migration, each with possible impacts on existing backlinks:

-- Moving to a new CMS: Some websites that are quite old may have been created in an older framework or with an older programming language.
+Some websites that are quite old may have been created in an older framework or with an older programming language.
 If these sites move to a new CMS that does not support the older URL extension (e.g., .html), the URLs will have to be changed, even if none of the content itself does.
-For example:

-- Moving to a new domain name: Sites that want to rebrand and take on their brand identity with a new domain name face the largest risk of adverse effects to their overall SEO.
+Sites that want to rebrand and take on their brand identity with a new domain name face the largest risk of adverse effects on their overall SEO.
 Not only will they have lost most branded search traffic, but all backlinks pointing to the previous domain have also significantly dropped in value since every URL will have changed.
 Even though 301 redirects still pass on “link juice” to the new URLs, the value is far less than a backlink pointing directly to the new URL.

 So it’s clear that in most cases a site migration means that backlinks will pass on considerably less link juice after everything’s said and done.
 Luckily, taking advantage of link reclamation is a sure-fire way to regain what may have been lost during the site migration, but this is just one tactic to consider.